DataDog/kics/documentation/rules/terraform/aws/mq_broker_is_publicly_accessible.md

 ### Description

- This check verifies if AWS MQ Brokers have the 'publicly_accessible' attribute set to true, which makes them accessible from the internet.
-When an MQ Broker is publicly accessible, it increases the attack surface and exposure to potential unauthorized access, potentially leading to data breaches or service disruption.
-To secure your MQ Broker, omit the 'publicly_accessible' attribute or explicitly set it to false, as shown below:
+ This check verifies if AWS MQ brokers have the `publicly_accessible` attribute set to `true`, which makes them accessible from the internet.
+When an MQ broker is publicly accessible, it increases the attack surface and the risk of unauthorized access, potentially leading to data breaches or service disruption.
+To secure your MQ broker, omit the `publicly_accessible` attribute or explicitly set it to false, as shown below:

 ```
 resource "aws_mq_broker" "secure_broker" {